aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 }
 ~~~

-The server **SHOULD** include a Retry-After header indicating the polling interval that the ACME server recommends.
-Conforming clients **SHOULD** query the `renewalInfo` URL again after the Retry-After period has passed, as the server may provide a different suggestedWindow.
+The server **SHOULD** include a `Retry-After` header indicating the polling interval that the ACME server recommends.
+Conforming clients **SHOULD** query the `renewalInfo` URL again after the `Retry-After` period has passed, as the server may provide a different `suggestedWindow`.

 Conforming clients **MUST** select a uniform random time within the suggested window to attempt to renew the certificate.
 If the selected time is in the past, the client **SHOULD** attempt renewal immediately.
 If the selected time is in the future, but before the next time that the client would wake up normally, the client **MAY** attempt renewal immediately.
+In all cases, renewal attempts are subject to the client's existing error backoff and retry intervals.

 # Security Considerations